 Because they are the one who’s going to send you the payment.

-Make sure you had their agreement before choosing one of payment methods to get paid.
+Make sure you had their agreement before choosing one of the payment methods to get paid.

 Even better, if they’ve already used that payment service to pay the other remote employees.

-For large company, usually they used massed payment solution like PayPal Mass Payment
+For a large company, usually, they used massed payment solution like PayPal Mass Payment

 You can discuss with them about this.

-But if your employer is individual and they live in United States, most likely they will agree to pay you through PayPal or Xoom.
+But if your employer is an individual and they live in the United States, most likely they will agree to pay you through PayPal or Xoom.

 This is the second question to consider.
-You don't want most of your hard earnings loss because of the total fee imposed by the payment service provider is huge.
+You don’t want most of your hard earnings lost because of the total fee imposed by the payment service provider is huge.